osmlab/atlas-checks/docs/checks/mixedCaseNameCheck.md

     * Mck
     * Mhic
     * Mic
+* Mixed case units of measurement that are valid after a number:
+    * kV

 These configurables allow this check to be adapted to test different languages.
 OSM uses the `name` tag for the name in a locations primary language, and `name:[ISOcode]` for other languages.